Last updated on

 Some people choose an overhead light to help them in their kitchens.
 Others choose to use under-cabinet lighting (lights that run the length of your cabinets or lights contained in small puck size fixtures).
 Both have advantages that can make you more productive.
 You should calculate what will work best for you before making your decision.

 Under the cabinet, lights are a great way to provide task lighting where ceiling fixtures aren’t enough.
 LED strips also make excellent accent lighting.

 Kitchen wall sconces can provide ambient, task, and accent lighting.
 But more often than not, they are used mainly for decorative purposes.

 There are many types of pendant lights for the kitchen.
-We can reduce our sense of being at the bottom of a well by hanging up Pendant Lights above our kitchen counter or dining table.
+We can reduce our sense of being at the bottom of a well by hanging up pendant lights above our kitchen island or dining table.
 People walk the room less and attention is thrown to other areas when they are hung up.
 For that reason, we can install them for both the task-lighting and kitchen islands to provide additional lighting for those areas.
 You can use pendant lights even if there is no island at all.

 However, there are cons to this setup: one must lower their height for people walking around while also limiting them to ceilings no lower than 8ft tall as they will be intrusive if installed otherwise.

 Lighting beneath the bottom cabinets and island or light on their side is called toe-kick lighting (in reference to lighting the walking paths).
 Lighting under the bottom cabinets will reflect on the glossy floor and might not illuminate enough, but just enough to prevent tripping in the dark.
 This type of lighting does not focus on work but rather defines spaces when you keep these lights at a softer intensity.
 You can leave them on all night for safety.

 If you want to draw attention to one specific area in your kitchen, use accent lighting.
 It’s a way of adding drama and visual interest to space.
 You can put it above artwork, plants, or your collectible items with recessed lighting, track lighting, or spotlights.